saramibreak/DiscImageCreator/README.md

   2352 bytes/sector binary image of the CD.
 This file is used to a ccd file.
 - .iso
   2048 bytes/sector binary image of the DVD/BD/GC/Wii/XBOX.
+- .pre
+  2352 bytes/sector binary image of the pregap sector of the track 1.
+- .out
+  2352 bytes/sector binary image of the lead-out.
+- .raw
+  scrambled image of the iso file.
 - .scm
-  scrambled image file of the img file.
+  scrambled image of the img file.
-- .raw
-  scrambled image file of the iso file.
 - .sub
   subchannel data of the CD.
 This file is used to a ccd file.
+- DMI.bin
+  2048 bytes binary image of the "disc manufacturing information" (DMI) in the DVD
+- PFI.bin
+  2048 bytes binary image of the "physical format information" (PFI) in the DVD
+- PIC.bin
+  4100 bytes binary image of the "permanent information and control data" (PIC) in the BD
+- SS.bin
+  2048 bytes binary image of the "security sector" (SS) in the xbox/xbox 360
 - _c2Error.txt
   c2 error information which can be gotten by reading the CD.
 - _disc.txt